JnsRdnp/pcPerformanceOnLCD/README.md

 ## Overview
-This Arduino project displays CPU/GPU usage and GPU temperature on a 2x16 LCD using an Arduino UNO and a Python script.
-The Python script retrieves the required hardware information and sends it through a COM port every 3 seconds.
-The Arduino listens to the same COM port, receives the information, and prints it on the LCD, providing a straightforward and informative display of system usage and GPU temperature metrics
+This project utilizes an Arduino UNO and a Python script to display CPU and GPU usage, as well as GPU temperature, on a 2x16 LCD.
+The Python script retrieves the necessary hardware information and transmits it through a COM port at 3-second intervals, while the Arduino listens to the same port, captures the data, and outputs it to the LCD.
+The resulting display provides a simple and informative readout of system usage and GPU temperature metrics

 ---